CMB spectral distortions as solutions to the Boltzmann equations: Solutions to the Boltzmann equation

 Let us write an arbitrary distribution function in the form of the Planck distribution function with momentum dependent temperature perturbation $\widetilde \Theta=\widetilde \Theta(\mathbf x, p\mathbf n, \eta)$:

-where we define $T_0$ as the temperature of a time independent comoving blackbody~\footnote{$T_0$ is not the average temperature which varies due to the acoustic reheating or the other heating processes at second order.}.
+where we define $T_0$ as the temperature of a time independent comoving blackbody~\footnote{$T_0$ is not the average temperature which varies due to the acoustic reheating or other heating processes at second order.}, $\mathbf x$ is the comoving spacial coordinate, and $\eta$ is the conformal time hereafter.
 Then let us expand this function around $\widetilde \Theta=0$

 In our convention, the zeroth order distribution function is time independent, and it simplifies the later calculations.
 Here we should notice that the $n$ is not the order of the perturbations since the temperature perturbations have the following form: